A BIT ABOUT ME

 I like to consider myself cross trained.
 While I see patients, I have worked with the Cochrane Collaboration for years.
 Cochrane is a worldwide organization specializing in evidence evaluation which culminates in their Cochrane Reviews.
 I have published numerous research articles with them and others.
 I specialize in the methodological evaluation of research trials.
 I know how to ferret out bias and see through spin.
 So you can rest assured that while I review articles of interest to the holistically focused doctor, I do so with a critical but fair eye.

 MORE ABOUT DR. G

-Dr. Goldenberg is a naturopathic physician, professor, and researcher.
+Dr. Goldenberg is a registered naturopathic doctor, teacher, and researcher.
 He is passionate about the interplay of evidence and clinical practice.

-Dr. Goldenberg teaches evidence-based medicine, integrated case studies, and grand rounds at Bastyr University, his alma mater.
+Dr. Goldenberg currently teaches evidence-based medicine and the critical evaluation of the research literature for the Academy of Integrative and Holistic Medicine and previous to his move to Colorado, taught it for Bastyr University, his alma mater.
 He enrolled in Bastyr after receiving his undergraduate degree in molecular biology with honors and distinction from the University of Pennsylvania.